jonathan1987/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-For The Data Scientist Toolbox Course on Coursera.org
+For The Data Science Courses in the Coursera Data Science specialization .